 - Federal Communications Commission E-Rate Guidance for Community Eligibility Schools

-- Medicaid Direct Certification Demonstration ProjectThe Healthy, Hunger-Free Kids Act of 2010 authorized demonstration projects to use Medicaid data for direct certification.
-The statute requires that students be enrolled in Medicaid and belong to a family whose income, as defined by Medicaid, is below 133 percent of the federal poverty level in order to use Medicaid data to directly certify a student to receive free school meals.
+- Medicaid Direct Certification Demonstration ProjectThe Healthy, Hunger-Free Kids Act of 2010 authorized demonstration projects to use Medicaid paired with household income data for direct certification.
+The statute requires that students be enrolled in Medicaid and belong to a family whose income, as defined by Medicaid, is below 133 percent of the federal poverty level to use Medicaid data to directly certify a student to receive free school meals.

-The USDA reopened their request for proposals for states to be included in the Medicaid Direct Certification Demonstration Project for the 2024-2025 school year.
-Proposals are due to USDA by January 15, 2024.
+The USDA reopened their request for proposals for states to be included in the Medicaid Direct Certification Demonstration Project for the 2025-2026 school year.
 The Food Research & Action Center strongly encourages states to apply so they can benefit from the demonstration project’s positive impact on children, families, and schools.
 Learn more here: